v0lta/PyTorch-Wavelet-Toolbox/docs/index.rst

 deliver a complete documentation of all functions.
 Readers who are already familiar with the theory should directly jump to the examples or the API-documentation using the navigation on the left.

+``ptwt`` is build to be `PyWavelets <https://pywavelets.readthedocs.io/en/latest/>`_ compatible.
+It should be possible to switch back and forth with relative ease.

 If you use this work in a scientific context, please cite the following thesis: